Frankenweenie

 There are a few scary parts that may be frightening to young children.
 I liked the film being in black or white, considering it was a fun tribute to the classic horror movies of the 1930s, 40s and 50s.
 Martin Landau's voice work as the science teacher is superb with Vincent Price-like glee.
 The stop-motion animation was good and is the same gorgeous piece of work we've come to expect from Burton's previous forays into stop-motion animation.

-FRANKENWEENIE is cute and funny but dark and a little bit frightening.
+FRANKENWEENIE is cute, funny and heartfelt but dark and, at times, a bit frightening with a spooky feel.
 It follows Tim Burton's vision of what this film is supposed to be and has all the themes like love, loss and science.
 While it isn't one of Burton's best stop-motion movies, it's a solid film nonetheless.
 Trust me, this labour of love from the director is worth seeing.

 Star rating: (4/5) Good Movie